Computer Programmer Training

-Computer programmers translate project specifications from software and systems engineers into a script of logical instructions that computers can understand and interpret into functioning programs.
-Essentially, computer programmers make computer systems and applications work.
+Computer programmers translate project specifications into a script of instructions that computers can understand and interpret into functioning programs.
+Essentially, programmers make computer systems and applications work.

-Successful computer programmers are fluent in a range of programming languages, as each language has a specific set of strengths, limitations and real-world applications, and multiple languages are used in tandem to create powerful multifaceted programs.
-For example, Facebook is coded using PHP, JavaScript, CSS & XHP for the frontend; C, C++, Python & Java for the backend; Erlang for Facebook chat; and Objective-C & Java for Facebook's iPhone & Android apps respectively.
+Successful programmers are fluent in a variety of languages, as each language has a specific set of strengths, limitations, and real-world uses, and multiple languages are used in tandem to create versatile programs.

-Sought-after programming languages in today’s job market include Java, C#, C++, Objective-C, PHP, Python, Perl, Ruby and ASP.Net.
-HTML, CSS & JavaScript are the building blocks of the World Wide Web, so while not technically programming languages, these are indispensable and highly marketable skills for any programmer.
+Sought-after programming languages in 2023 include Python, Java, C#, C++, C, PHP, Ruby, Go, and Rust.
+Additionally, HTML, CSS, and JavaScript are the main components of websites, so while not technically programming languages, these are valuable skills for coders.

-Universities, colleges and private computer schools offer a range of programming courses and accredited degrees that fulfill computer programmer education requirements.
-Compare top-reviewed computer programming courses in the U.S. and online below.
+Accredited universities and computer schools offer a range of programming courses and degrees that fulfill the computer programmer education requirements.
+Compare top-rated training programs in computer programming below.

 Typical day-to-day activities and in-demand skill sets for this position include the following.
 On a daily basis, computer programmers: